LandSandBoat/lsb-wiki/Server-installation-setup-and-maintenance-[Windows-10].md

 * topaz_game.exe
 * topaz_search.exe (optional, to use the search function)

-/!\ **DirectPlay** /!\

-You may need to enable this feature to make things work:
-Start menu > Windows System > Control Panel > Programs and Features > Turn Windows features on or off:
-Open "Legacy Components" and check "DirectPlay" > OK.

 /!\ **Port forwarding** /!\

 If you are running a server for others to play on, make sure you have the following ports forwarded: